-Maple trees have special significance in the American culture.
+Maple trees have special significance in American culture.
 They provided our own homegrown source of sweetener when honey was unavailable and cane sugar needed to be shipped to the colonies.
 Today, bottles of maple syrup are in cupboards all across America, used in cakes, put on ice cream and served warm on pancakes and waffles.
 At Tyler, we’ve gathered together for years at our annual Pancake Breakfast to celebrate the maple syrup making process, community, and the changing seasons by sharing pancakes, coffee and hot chocolate.

 The story of maple syrup goes back further than Tyler, and further than America as a nation.
 The first settlers learned the technique of maple sugaring from the Indigenous communities who have lived alongside the maple trees far longer than we have.
-The Lenape tells this story of how the people learned to use maple syrup.
+The Lenape tell this story of how the people learned to use maple syrup.

 The Story of the Maple Tree

 Many, many moons ago, one of the most beautiful trees around was the maple.
 And its roots reached deep into the earth and its branches reached high in the heavens.
 But at one time, a large group of bugs crawled into the maple’s bark.
 And it was itching the maple.
 It was driving the maple tree crazy.
 Cause even though the maple tree had many branches and shoots and roots, it could not bend down and reach all parts of itself.
 So it called out to all its friends in the animal kingdom.
 It called out and said, “Can someone please give me some relief from all this itching?”

 So the beaver said, “Well maple tree I can probably do it, but if I start chewing on your bark it’ll probably kill you.
 So that would not help you that much.”